NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 identifying our Entity.
 The dimensions field defines labels for array sizes used in properties.
-The property field defines the different elements of the data structure, with data types, units, dimensionality etc. The main reason for declaring this as part of the meta-data and not as part of the source code is the ability to re-use this information.
+The property field defines the different elements of the data structure, with data types, units, dimensionality etc. The main reason for declaring this as part of the metadata and not as part of the source code is the ability to re-use this information.
 One thing is that we document clearly what the data should be, but it can also instruct a file-reader/writer about how to